Anger Management Issues: Understanding, Coping, & Clinical Support

 - Acknowledging your anger by saying to yourself, “I’m feeling angry right now.”

-These strategies can help you regulate your emotions in the face of anger.
 In addition to the anger management strategies above, it’s helpful to use regular practices that focus on regulating your emotions long-term.
 These strategies include:

 - Mindfulness exercises like yoga, meditation, or journaling, as these can help you develop a greater awareness of your bodily sensations, so you know when you’re becoming angry.9